reserve-protocol/reserve-index-dtf/README.md

 1. Auction is approved the `AUCTION_APPROVER`, including an initial price range and a range for the basket ratios
 2. Auction is opened, initiating the progression through the predetermined price curve
    a. ...either by the auction launcher (immediately, or soon after)
-   b. ...or permissionlessly (after the auction delay passes)
+   b. ...or permissionlessly (after the auction launcher window passes)
 3. Bids occur
 4. Auction expires
 5. (optional) Auction can be re-opened up to `availableRuns` times, going back to step 3